 Every year, over 800,000 almost people die from suicide; this roughly corresponds to one death every 40 seconds.
 The number of lives lost each year through suicide exceeds the number of deaths due to homicide and war combined.

 Suicide is the fifth leading causes of death among those aged 30-49 years in 2012 globally, and is the second leading cause of death in the 15-29 years age group in 2012 globally.
-Overall, it is estimated that during 2012 for each adult who died of suicide there were 27 others who made suicide attempts.
+Overall, it is estimated that during 2012 for each adult who died of suicide there were over 20 others who made suicide attempts.

 In 2012, suicide accounted for 1.4% of all deaths worldwide, making it the 15th leading cause of death.
 Mental disorders (particularly depression and alcohol use disorders) are a major risk factor for suicide in Europe and North America; however, in Asian countries impulsiveness plays an important role.
 Suicide is complex with psychological, social, biological, cultural and environmental factors involved.